 - 27dB of noise reduction

-- Clear call technology in loud environment with noise cancellation
+- Clear call technology in loud environments with noise cancellation

 Pros